Multi-Fidelity Reinforcement Learning with Gaussian Processes: Algorithm Description

 \subsection{GPQ-MFRL Algorithm}

-The agent learns optimal $Q$-values using GP in this algorithm.
-The underlying assumption is that state-action pairs close to one another in the covariance function space will produce similar $Q$-values.
+The agent learns optimal $Q$-values using GPs directly, instead of learning the model first.
+The underlying assumption is that nearby state-action pairs will produce similar $Q$-values.
 This assumption can also be applied to problems where the states and actions are discrete but the transition function implies some sense of continuity.
-We choose the squared--exponential kernel because it models the spatial correlation we expect to see in a ground robot.
-However, any appropriate kernel can be used in our algorithm depending on the environment to be modeled.
+We choose the squared-exponential kernel because it models the spatial correlation we expect to see in a ground robot.
+However, any appropriate kernel can be used.
+We use a separate GP per simulator to estimate the $Q$-values using only data collected in that simulator.

 Algorithm~\ref{mfGP:MFRL} gives the details of the proposed framework.
-The algorithm starts with collecting samples in the lowest fidelity simulator (Line $3$).
-It continues to collect samples in the same simulator until the agent is confident about its optimal actions.
-If the running sum of the variances is below a threshold (Line $22$), this suggests that the robot has found a good policy with high confidence in the current simulator and it must advance to the next simulator (Line $23$).
+GPQ-MFRL continues to collect samples in the same simulator until the agent is confident about its optimal actions.
+If the running sum of the variances is below a threshold (Line 17), this suggests that the robot has found a good policy with high confidence in the current simulator and it must advance to the next one (Line 18).

-GPQ-MFRL uses similar two thresholds $(\sigma_{th}~\textnormal{and}~\sigma_{th}^{sum})$ as GP-VI-MFRL to decide when to switch to a lower or higher fidelity simulator.
-GP-VI-MFRL checks if the agent has a sufficiently accurate estimate of the transition function in the previous simulator while GPQ-MFRL checks if the agent has a sufficiently accurate estimate of optimal $Q$-values in the previous simulator (Line $10$).
-If the agent decides to switch from a state $s$ in $\Sigma_i$, it will land in state $\rho_i(s)$ in the previous simulator $\Sigma_{i-1}$.
+GPQ-MFRL uses similar thresholds $(\sigma_{th}~\textnormal{and}~\sigma_{th}^{sum})$ as GP-VI-MFRL to decide when to switch to a lower or higher fidelity simulator.
+GP-VI-MFRL checks if the agent has a sufficiently accurate estimate of the transition function in the previous simulator while GPQ-MFRL checks if the agent has a sufficiently accurate estimate of optimal $Q$-values in the previous simulator (Line $8$).
+Lines 10--15 describe the main body of the algorithm where the agent records the observed transitions in $\mathcal{D}_i$.
+We update target values (Line 14) for every transition as more data gets collected in $\mathcal{D}_i$ (Line $13$).
+The GP model is updated after every step (Line 16).

-Lines 15--21 in the algorithm describe the main body of the algorithm where the agent records the observed transitions in $\mathcal{D}$.
-We update target values (Line $18$) for every transition as more data gets collected in $\mathcal{D}$ (Line $15$).
-The GP model is updated after every step (Line $20$).
+The agent utilizes the experiences collected in higher simulators (Lines 25--27) to choose the optimal action in the current simulator (Line $6$).
+Specifically, it checks for the maximum fidelity simulator in which the posterior variance for $(s, a)$ is less than a threshold $\sigma_{th}$.
+If one exists, it utilizes the $Q$-values from the highest known simulator to choose next action in the current simulator.
+If no such higher simulator exists, the $Q$-values from the previous simulator (Line 24) are considered to choose the next action in the current simulator with an additive fidelity parameter $\beta$.